DaynightDev/DaynightHub/README.md

 # DaynightHub
 Welcome to DaynightHub

-Key = "" --Join our discord for the key loadstring(game:HttpGet("https://raw.githubusercontent.com/DaynightDev/DaynightHub/main/DaynightHub", true))()
+Key = "" Join our discord for the key loadstring(game:HttpGet("https://raw.githubusercontent.com/DaynightDev/DaynightHub/main/DaynightHub", true))()

 Join our discord for more updates and subscribe to Siqnit